tariqdaouda/rabaDB/README.rst

 rabaDB also supports abstract classes, that is to say classes that are never meant to be instanciated and that only serve as templates for other classes.
 Abstract classes have no effect on the database

-Here's how you declare an abstract classe:
+Here's how you declare an abstract class:

 .. code:: python